-To diagnose and treat dry eye, we incurporate a noninvasive advanced technology instrument called keratograph 5M.
-This technology help our optometrists in North York, ON to plan a precise treatment accordingly.
+To diagnose and treat dry eye, we incorporate a noninvasive advanced technology instrument called keratograph 5M.
+This technology helps our optometrists in North York, ON to plan a precise treatment accordingly.
 This technology also is a great educational tool for our patients to understand the root cause of their dry eye and therefore to increase the rate of compliance.

 Dry eye is a chronic and progressive eye disease, if left untreated it may become so severe that interfere with work and normal activities and damage the cornea.

 Dry eye is a multifactorial disease of the tear glands and ocular surface that causes symptoms of discomfort such as irritation, gritty, scratchy, itchy, blurred vision, and excess tearing.

 In a healthy eye, tears are responsible for the perfectly smooth ocular surface which allows clear vision.
 Tears also clean and lubricate the eye.
 Every time we blink, a fresh layer of tears, called the Tear lm, spreads over the eye.
 The Tear film is important for keeping the eye moist and comfortable and also to create a smooth optical surface on the cornea to provide a clear vision.
 Sometimes, the eye may stop producing enough tears or tears evaporate too quickly.
 This common and often chronic condition is referred to as dry eye disease.

 It affects your quality of life!